 Let imaginations run wild with this idea by Modern Parents Messy Kids for an art project made from little bits found in nature.
 Fourteen legs?
 Six eyes?
-True to life or make believe, the kids will have hours of fun piecing together their bug friends.
+True to life or make-believe, the kids will have hours of fun piecing together their buggy friends.

 Bring the colors of nature indoors with this idea for homemade watercolors by Learn Play Imagine.
 Colorful petals placed in zippered bags with some warm water yield surprising results!
-You may need to buy your flowers from the market during winter, but this project is worth it.
+You may need to buy your flowers from the market if you're doing this activity during winter, but this project is worth it.

 This simple idea by To Swoon For let’s kids turn backyard sticks into works of art with their painted designs.
 Whether they’re wizard wands or walking sticks, the kids will love striping the sticks with their favorite colors.

 7. Paper vases